Dansby Swanson Player Props: Cubs vs. Cardinals

 Dansby Swanson At The Plate

-- Swanson leads Chicago in total hits (86) this season while batting .261 with 28 extra-base hits.
+- Swanson leads Chicago with 91 hits, batting .267 this season with 30 extra-base hits.

-- Among the qualified hitters in MLB play, his batting average ranks 67th, his on-base percentage ranks 40th, and he is 95th in the league in slugging.
+- Among qualified hitters in MLB action, he ranks 50th in batting average, 36th in on-base percentage, and 71st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.